nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-06-26-automount-partition.md

 <pre class="brush: bash; title: ; notranslate" title="">lovelock ~ # mount -a
 </pre>

 Voila!
-You are almost done, this will work fine but you&#8217;ll notice that the other lines start with a UUID.
+You are almost done, this will work fine but you'll notice that the other lines start with a UUID.
 This is useful in case you have multiple hard disks on your computer.
 Even if the device name changes on the addition of new hardware the UUID remains constant.
 Lets find out the UUID of the partition and make the final change to the <a href="http://linux.die.net/man/5/fstab" target="_blank">fstab</a>.

 <pre class="brush: bash; title: ; notranslate" title="">lovelock ~ # blkid